Coronavirus (COVID-19) and your personal information

 Complaints and more information

-When we ask you for information, we will keep to the law, including The General Data Protection Regulation 2016, the Data Protection Act 2018 and any new legislation coming into force.
+When we ask you for information, we will keep to the law, including the UK General Data Protection Regulation, the Data Protection Act 2018 and any new legislation coming into force.

 If you are unhappy with the way the department has acted, you can make a complaint.

-If you are not happy with how we are using your personal data, you should first contact firstname.lastname@example.org.
+If you are not happy with how we are using your personal information, you should first contact email@example.com.

 If you are still not happy, or for independent advice about data protection, privacy and data sharing, you can contact: